prathamesh-88/express-session-authentication/README.md

 - MongoDB URI.
 [Click here](https://www.mongodb.com/docs/guides/atlas/connection-string/) for the instruction to setup a free online MongoDB Atlas account.
 You can use local MongoDB as well.

 ### Setup
-1. Browse to the directory `basic-authentication-template` and open the `.env` file in any text editor.
+1. Browse to the directory `express-session-authentication` and open the `.env` file in any text editor.
 Make the following changes.
 Replace `<Paste your MongoDB URI>` with MongoDB URI

 > MONGODB_URI=\<Paste your MongoDB URI here>

 2. Open command line (Cmd/Powershell/Terminal).
-3. Navigate to your current workspace. i.e. basic-authentication-template folder.
+3. Navigate to your current workspace. i.e. express-session-authentication folder.
 4. Enter the following commands:
 > npm install
 > npm start